-58Rule 5.10 contains provisions about the service of documents on minors and patients.
+79Rule 5.10 contains provisions about the service of documents on minors and patients.

 Rule 14.3 contains restrictions on entering judgment on an admission where a party is a minor or patient.

-- (a) the Court has made an order under paragraph (2); and - (b) it subsequently appears to the Court that it is desirable for a litigation guardian to conduct the proceedings on behalf of the minor. - (5) A litigation guardian must act by an attorney unless the Court otherwise orders. - (6) The litigation guardian must sign any certificate of truth under rule 3.8 on behalf of the minor or patient.
+- (1) The general rule is that a minor or patient must have a litigation guardian to conduct proceedings on his or her behalf. - (2) The Court may, on the application of a minor, make an order permitting the minor to conduct proceedings without a litigation guardian. - (3) An application for an order under paragraph (2) - (a) may be made by the minor; - (b) if the minor has a litigation guardian, must be on notice to that litigation guardian; and - (c) if there is no litigation guardian, may be made without notice. - (4) The Court may appoint a person to be the minor's litigation guardian if - (a) the Court has made an order under paragraph (2); and - (b) it subsequently appears to the Court that it is desirable for a litigation guardian to conduct the proceedings on behalf of the minor. - (5) A litigation guardian must act by an attorney unless the Court otherwise orders. - (6) The litigation guardian must sign any statement80 of truth under rule 3.8 on behalf of the minor or patient.